 (d) MWRA total coliform and chlorine residual results include data from 125 community pipe locations as described above.
-In most cases these community results are accurately indicative of MWRA water as it enters the community system; however, some are clearly strongly influenced by local pipe conditions.
+In most cases these community results accurately indicative of MWRA water as it enters the community system; however, some are clearly strongly influenced by local pipe conditions.
 Residuals in the MWRA system are typically between 1.0 and 2.8 mg/L.

-(e) The TCR requires an assesment be completed if more than 5% of all samples in a month are total coliform positive (or two or more samples are positive when fewer than 40 samples are collected each month). (f) Some reasons a violation may occur: the required # of TCR samples is not collected; failure to report; an E.coli MCL violation; coliform treatment technique not followed properly; failure to conduct a level 1 or level 2 assessment within 30 days of trigger.
+(e) The TCR requires an assesment be completed if more than 5% of all samples in a month are total coliform positive (or two or more samples are positive when fewer than

+(f) Some reasons a violation may occur: the required # of TCR samples is not collected; failure to report; an E.coli MCL violation; coliform treatment technique not followed properly; failure to conduct a level 1 or level 2 assessment within 30 days of trigger.

-Treated Water - Disinfection By-Product (DBP) Levels in Communities July 2017
+Treated Water - Disinfection By-Product (DBP) Levels in Communities August 2017

 Total Trihalomethanes (TTHMs) and Haloacetic Acids (HAA5s) are by-products of disinfection treatment with chlorine.
 TTHMs and HAA5s are of concern due to their potential adverse health effects at high levels.
-EPA's locational running annual average (LRAA) standard is 80 μ g/L for TTHMs and 60 μ g/L for HAA5s.
+EPA's locational running annual average (LRAA) standard is $80 \mu g/L$ for TTHMs and $60 \mu g/L$ for HAA5s.